-However, in compared articles and proposed model, exogenous factors that nonlinearly influence the amount of electricity consumption, such as meteorological, social, economic, etc., have not been studied, thus, it is clear that without the assumption made in this study regarding weather factors, the forecast error may change.
+However, in compared articles and proposed model, exogenous factors that nonlinearly influence the amount of electricity consumption, such as meteorological, social, economic, etc., have not been studied, thus, without the assumption made in this study regarding weather factors, the forecast error may change.
 On the one hand, when using more detailed climate data, for example, several settlements with different climate conditions, MAPE should probably decrease.
 Therefore, one of the promising areas is further research into more detailed meteorological factors and their impact on the target result.

-In particular, it is important to assess the risks of unexpected events related to accidents.
-Given that, forecasting of electricity consumption occurs on the basis of past events and established correlations between factors, new predictions can be taken into account based on the detection of a large mismatch error at the moment when those accidents appear.
-In this case, the error will occur immediately and it is possible to study the influence of the new factor on the forecast of electricity consumption.
+It is important to assess the risks of unexpected events related to accidents.
+Given that forecasting of electricity consumption occurs based on past events and established correlations between factors, new predictions can be considered based on the detection of a large mismatch error at the moment when those accidents appear.
+In this case, the error will occur immediately, and it is possible to study the influence of the new factor on the forecast of electricity consumption.